 For some children, the support needed may require them to undertake an intervention away from their classroom, and this will normally be delivered by a teaching assistant under the direction of the class teacher, with input from the SENCO, where required.
-A clear review date will be noted on the child's Scholarpack Support page.
+A clear review date will be noted on the Expressions of Concern form.
 This will usually be one term after the onset of the support, but it may be more or less depending on the nature of the child's barrier to learning.